derekbarber/derekbarber.ca/source/resume/index.markdown

-My primary proficiency is software development with a focus in recent years on the Ruby and JavaScript languages, utilizing various frameworks including Rails and React.
+My primary proficiency is software development with a focus in recent years on the Ruby and JavaScript languages, utilizing various frameworks including Rails, React and Svelte.
 I also have over 20 years of combined experience in other programming languages including Java, C/C++, Swift, Python, PHP and Elixir.
 I have developed for a myriad of platforms throughout my career including web, mobile, desktop and embedded systems.